Dr. Danielle Glista shares 10 things to consider first.

 10. Privacy and security – Learn the regulations and requirements around ensuring patient/client confidentiality, privacy and security of information.
 Services including the electronic transition of information may require you to modify your practices (e.g. encrypting your data, modifying identifiers and/or passwords, etc.).

-In the upcoming weeks, Dr. Glista’s recorded webinar on this topic will be available on Phonak Learning (accessible in participating countries).
+Dr. Glista’s recorded webinar on this topic will be available on Phonak Learning (accessible in participating countries).
 For more information, please visit https://learning.phonakpro.com.